 Why does Drupal have more (or fewer) security advisories than another project?

 The absolute number of security advisories (especially when including contributed projects) is a totally meaningless number and should never be used for comparison.
-Drupal has over 7000 contributed projects which are scrutinized by their users for any potential problem, and a security advisory may be issued for a relatively minor issue.
+Drupal has over 29,000 contributed projects that are scrutinized by their users for any potential problem, and a security advisory may be issued for a relatively minor issue.
 For more information read Security Risk Levels

 A security advisory also indicates the discovery of a potential problem, and also that the problem is resolved already.
 It's extremely rare that such security holes are exploited in the wild prior to the security fix being announced in the security advisory.
 Thus, your most important protection is keeping Drupal up to date whenever a security advisory is issued for Drupal core or contributed code you are using.